 Call Today for a Free Estimate.
 Get Full Compensation for the Lost Value of Your Wrecked Vehicle.

 When a car accident occurs the at-fault party’s insurance company will pay to repair the vehicle of the no-fault party.
 The idea is to make the no-fault party whole again, but the truth is that there is a difference between a car’s pre-accident value and its value after repairs (post-repair value)– this is the car’s diminished value (DV).
 Depending upon the value of your vehicle this sum of money can be significant.

-Avoid the Hassle – Hire a Lawyer
+Avoid the Hassle with Insurance Companies – Hire a Lawyer

 What Causes Diminished Value?
 Why is a Car Worth Less Even After Being Repaired?

 It is important to understand that the resale value of your vehicle is greatly affected even if you get it repaired after a serious collision.
 Regardless of the kind of repair parts used to fix your vehicle, they can never replace the original, factory parts.
 The use of seam sealers and non-factory welds leave telltale signs of the repairs.
 Moreover, the application of paint in a body shop during repairs can never duplicate the factory finish-even if the body shop did outstanding work.
 This type of non-factory paint work is detectable through the use of inexpensive equipment and is routinely used by car dealerships when determining trade-in offers.
 This is exactly why a car buyer will never pay as high a price for a repaired vehicle as he/she will for a car with no accident history.
 To cover that loss, claiming diminished value makes sense.
 Diminished value is basically the loss in market value of the vehicle due to a collision.